NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 - Jet
 - Orion/Hercules (MSU - external)

-The RDHPCS account gives the user access to the Gaea, Hera, Niagara and Jet, depending on git their assigned project.
+The RDHPCS account gives the user access to the Gaea, Hera, Niagara and Jet, depending on their assigned project.

 What NOAA Does
 ---------------

 #.
 Conducts security investigation (6-12 weeks).
-This includes a fingerprint check, background check, and DOC public trust investigation
+This includes a
+   fingerprint check, background check, and DOC public trust investigation
 #.
 Provides a **@noaa.gov** email account and initial password.
+You
-You may have access to the NOAA email account before the security review is complete.
+   may have access to the NOAA email account before the security review is complete.
 Once you have a noaa.gov email address, you also have access to several internal systems.

 What You Do
 -----------

 #.
 Take the NOAA IT Security Awareness Training (annual requirement).
 #.
-Use the Account Identity Management (AIM) system to request access to a vetting project.
+Use the Account Identity Management (AIM) system to request access
+   to a vetting project.
 You access AIM using your NOAA.gov email address and password.
 #.
-When you are approved for a vetting project, request membership to other projects as directed by your management.
+When you are approved for a vetting project, request membership to
+   other projects as directed by your management.
 #.
 Request an :ref:`rsa_token` for access to several NOAA systems.

 .. note::